AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/naming-elements.md

 Dashboards should be named in ways that thematically represent the reports contained within them.
 For example, if your dashboard contains only information related to revenue and orders, consider naming it something like **\[Store Name\] - Revenue and orders.**

-Conversely, if your dashboard is a place where you are experimenting with different reports, consider naming it **\[Your Name’s\] Sandbox** so you know that the reports contained within are drafts.
+Conversely, if your dashboard is a place where you are experimenting with different reports, consider naming it **\[Your Name's\] Sandbox** so you know that the reports contained within are drafts.

 ## Dimensions (Calculated columns) {#dimensions}

 When naming new [dimensions](../data-analyst/data-warehouse-mgr/creating-calculated-columns.md), we find it most useful to follow this formula: **(Entity) + (Nth) + (time frame) + (calculation) + (comments)**.
 For example:

-User’s first 30 day revenue
+User's first 30 day revenue
- User’s order number
+ User's order number
- User’s order number (awaiting audit)
+ User's order number (awaiting audit)

 ## Filter Sets {#filterset}